Financially reviewed by Patrick Flood, CFA.

 A subsequent study from Cooley et al in 1998 now known as the Trinity Study backed up Bengen’s findings, though for some reason they used corporate bonds instead of treasury bonds, which strikes me as odd.

-Implications of the 4% Rule
+Implications of the 4 Percent Rule as a Retirement Withdrawal Rate

 Some may also assume that means you have to use 4% in your math.
 This isn’t true.
 It is more of a general suggestion that provides a framework for financial planning for what was historically the worst-case scenario.
 There may indeed be a “worst case” in the future worse than the one Bengen observed that affects your retirement.